Wall Street's 'fear gauge' jumps on fears of coronavirus resurgence

-NEW YORK (Reuters) - The Cboe Volatility Index , known as Wall Street’s “fear gauge,” jumped to its highest level in more than a month on Thursday as concerns over a resurgence of the novel coronavirus pandemic felled U.S. stocks.
+NEW YORK (Reuters) - The Cboe Volatility Index, known as Wall Street’s “fear gauge,” jumped to its highest level in more than a month on Thursday as concerns over a resurgence of the novel coronavirus pandemic felled U.S. stocks.

 The VIX rose to 40.79, its highest closing level since April 23.
 It registered its biggest daily point gain since March 16, in the midst of the plunge that signaled the end of the nearly 11-year bull run in U.S. stocks.